RULES OF THE GAME

 1. Radiation and Radiation Resistance

-- An irradiated person (with radiation sickness) receives a Critical Wound immediately upon their next entry into any radioactive area.
+- An irradiated person (suffering from radiation sickness) receives a Critical Wound immediately upon their next entry into any radioactive area.

-- There are appropriate measures and substances in the game that can reduce radiation by one or more levels as well as cure radiation sickness (more information in the advanced mechanics).
+- There are appropriate measures and substances in the game that can reduce radiation by one or more levels, as well as cure radiation sickness (see Advanced Mechanics for more information).

 - Irradiated items are marked with appropriate messages and radiate at level 1 only.

-- During the game the organisers can use red smoke candles which simulate poisonous smoke.
+- During the game the organisers can use red smoke candles to simulate poisonous smoke.

-- Any character entering an area of red smoke automatically becomes wounded, regardless of any armour or other security measures.
+- Any character who finds themselves in the red smoke area is automatically wounded regardless of their armour and any other security measures.

 3. Gun Shop

-- If a player wishes to have more than one accredited ASG replica in the game, they have to buy it during the game in the gun shop for bottle caps.
+- If a player would like to have more than one accredited ASG replica during the LARP, they must purchase it during the game with caps at the gun shop.

-- The gun shop does not sell actual ASG replicas, only the right to introduce another ASG replica the player owns to the game.
+- The gun shop does not sell physical ASG replicas, only the right for the player to introduce another ASG replica into the game.

-- NPCs are not marked in any outstanding way, however they have a special marking on the identifier.
+- NPCs are not marked in any distinctive way, but have a special mark on their ID.

-- In a case of breaking the rules of mechanics by a player or acting in a derogatory manner towards an NPC or threatening their life and health, the NPC can, just like any other player, stop the scene (using BASTA) and refuse any further interactions with the player.
+- If a player breaks the rules of the Mechanics or acts towards an NPC in a manner that is derogatory or endangers their life and health, the NPC may (like any player) abort the scene (using BASTA) and refuse further interaction with the player.

 5. The Hole

-- The Hole is a special location which offers various types of services and is found on the Wastelands.
+- The Hole is a special location in the Wastelands, offering various services.

-- In the Hole area there is a system of turrets independent of the city system.
+- The Hole has its own system of guarding turrets, independent from the city system.

-- The turrets operate 24 hours a day and are never turned off.
+- The guarding turrets operate 24 hours a day and never shut down.

-- In the Hole area safety glasses or goggles must be worn at all times.
+- Safety glasses or goggles must be worn at all times in the Hole.